JaneliaSciComp/JaneliaDataStandards/REVIEW_PROCESS.md

 # Review template

 The questions below do not need to be answered line-by-line.
-Rather, they are meant to convey a general sense of the purpose of that section.
-It is up to the reviewers to decide how thoroughly they wish to address each section.
+They are not a checklist; rather, they are meant to guide the reviewer in their subjective evaluation of the article's quality.
+It is up to the reviewer to decide how thoroughly they wish to address each section.

 ## 1. The Big Picture